Apply online now /

 Your children may be eligible to receive free or reduced price meals.
 All families are encouraged to submit an application anytime during the school year.
 Applying for this benefit is easy and confidential using our online application system.
-Paper applications will be distributed by the school at the beginning of the school year or you may print here.
+Paper applications will be mailed to the households of registered students by the first week of August.
+Exception: Castle Hills students will receive applications on the first day of school.
+Applications may also be requested at the school or you can call 210-356-9113 or print the application from the link below.
+For quicker service, families may apply online.
 A new application must be submitted each school year.

 What you will need to apply: